TYPO3-Documentation/t3docs-wiki-migration/output_pages/Windows.rst

 the official site or thru the newsgroups/mailinglists.
 Hope you have fun ;-)

-Older help: Read this document Symlinks_on_Windows [outdated wiki link] These are 2 differents batch that you can copy-paste into a new text file and rename as you like.
+Older help: Read this document
+`Symlinks_on_Windows <symlinks-on-windows>`__ These are 2 differents
+batch that you can copy-paste into a new text file and rename as you like.
 Put the batch file in your main TYPO3 directory before running it.

 The batch consider that you place the junction freeware [outdated link] in the WINNT directory.
 For XP or 2003 change WINNT for WINDOWS.